uisautomation/django-boilerplate/{{ cookiecutter.project_slug }}/doc/gettingstarted.rst

 Fork the upstream repository
 ````````````````````````````

-The repository at https://github.com/uisautomation/django-boilerplate is configured to
+The repository at https://github.com/uisautomation/{{ cookiecutter.project_slug }} is configured to
 disallow pushing to master.
 You'll need to *fork* the repository into your
 personal account and then open pull requests from your personal repository into
 the main repository.